jstratton/RepData_PeerAssessment1/PA1_template.md

 * The mean number of steps is 10766.1886792 when computed from the imputed data, vs. 10766.1886792 computed using data with the NAs omitted.
 * The median number of steps is 10766.1886792 when computed from the imputed data, vs. 10765 computed using data with the NAs omitted.
 * From these comparisons, I surmise that using imputed data had a minimal effect on our estimates of the total no. of steps.
-* On the other hand, days with steps between 10,000 and 15,000 steps occurred far more frequently.
-I'm not sure if this invalidates the analysis...

 ## Are there differences in activity patterns between weekdays and weekends?